jasonhemann/21SP-CS4400/_FAQ/closure-conv.md

 functions are now scope-free, so you can lift them up (thus the name) to global definitions.
 Your whole program becomes a set of mutually recursive definitions.
 We might call this first step "combinator conversion", and then the second, semi-trivial step lambda lifting.
+Notice this transformation does not, in and of itself, address the use of higher-order functions; it simply permits block-structured programming.

 We have also omitted small details like coming up with adequate global names for formerly-anonymous inner functions.
 In this model, `letrec`